mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 Our trade name is "strongDM".
 Use "strongDM" or "SDM" as an abbreviation.

-Always lowercase the "strong" and capitalize the first "DM" in strongDM.
+Always lowercase the "strong" and capitalize the "DM" in strongDM.

 Refer to strongDM, the entity, as "we", not "it".